harlan-zw/nuxt-schema-org/README.md

 <p align="center">
-Simple, universal Schema.org for Nuxt.
+The quickest and easiest way to build Schema.org graphs for Nuxt.
 </p>

 <p align="center">